BLOG

 • Monitor crawl errors in Google Search Console.

-• Redirect broken URLs to relevant pages using 301 redirects.
+• Redirect broken URLs using 301 redirects.

-• Avoid redirect chains that delay page loading.
+• Avoid redirect chains.

 4. Leverage Robots.txt Wisely